redis/ioredis/README.md

 ## Streamify Scaning
 Redis 2.8 added `SCAN` command to incrementally iterate the keys in database.
 It's different with `KEYS` that `SCAN` only returns a small number of elements each call, so it can be used in production without the downside of blocking the server for a long time.
-It's required developers to record the cursor on the client side each time calling `SCAN` command in order to iterate all the keys correctly.
+However it requires recording the cursor on the client side each time calling `SCAN` command in order to iterate all the keys correctly.
 Since it's a relatively common usage, ioredis provides a streaming interface for `SCAN` command to make things much easier.
 A readable stream can be created by calling `scanStream`: